 Find out more...

-On 10 October 2020, the third edition of Museo en Danza began with this piece.
+On October 10, 2020, with this piece, the third edition of Museo en Danza.

 The Creation Notebook dedicated to this projectwas published in October 2021.

-The confinement experienced as a result of COVID-19 has exposed us all to new situations and challenges, which the creative community faces and interprets from its own perspective.
-This new situation was the subject of debate and reflection between Jon Maya, director of Kukai Dantza, and José Manuel Garrido, director of Performing Arts at the Museo Universidad de Navarra.
+The confinement experienced due to COVID-19 has exposed us all to new situations and challenges, which the creative community faces and interprets from its own perspective.
+This new situation was the subject of debate and reflection between Jon Maya, director of Kukai Dantza, and José Manuel Garrido, director of Performing Arts at Museo Universidad de Navarra.

-This reflective, individual and shared process has given rise to an artistic residency project developed during the period of isolation, materialised in a week of intense work at the Museum to give rise to a new creation entitled 'A puerta cerrada', one of the first creations resulting from the artistic concerns of Kukai Dantza and the Museo Universidad de Navarra in the historical context in which we live.
+This reflective process, individual and shared, has given rise to an artistic residency project developed during the period of isolation, materialized in a week of intense work at the Museum to give rise to a new creation entitled 'A puerta cerrada', one of the first creations resulting from the artistic concerns of Kukai Dantza and Museo Universidad de Navarra in the historical context in which we live.

 The process of creation unleashed in these conversations lives its own rhythm of de-escalation, adapting at each moment to the conditioning factors of the environment.
 Creation begins in the solitude of individual confinement, before reaching its particular "phase 1"; that moment when rehearsals begin separately, and each dancer experiences the impact of the reencounter with the physicality of dance and the joy of sharing the choreographic process, even without being able to meet physically.
 It is not until phase 2 that they meet again and enjoy sharing this choreographic work in the same space, the halls of the Museum.

-A puerta cerrada is materialised in three artistic pieces in the form of a trilogy.
-The first two, choreographic-audiovisual and in digital format, will be premiered online on 12 and 19 June.
-Both are being worked on during an artistic residency in the Museum's own building between 25 May and 1 June.
-And the third part is a piece by Jon Maya, which is expected to premiere at the Museum on 10 October.
-This show will open "Museo en Danza" and will be an invitation to share live dance with the public.
+A puerta cerrada is materialized in three artistic pieces in the form of a trilogy.
+The first two, choreographic-audiovisual and in digital format, will be premiered online on June 12 and 19.
+Both are being worked on during an artistic residency in the Museum's own building between May 25 and June 1.
+And the third part is a piece by Jon Maya that will be premiered, foreseeably, at the Museum on October 10, this show will open "Museo en Danza" and will be an invitation to share live dance with the public.

 The project as a whole is a creative process triggered by the crisis situation that engages in a dialogue with the Museum's architecture and with the exhibition "Universes" by David Jiménez and is inspired by the photographs of Roncalesas (1920) by José Ortiz Echagüe, belonging to the Museum's collection.